Laboratory Training 1

 the console window.

-The following program calculates the factorial of integers using different types: long
+The following program calculates the factorial of integers using different types: long, double, BigInteger and

 Manual testing is not enough to verify the certainty of the results.
 To test these functions, we can use the capabilities